pedroblossbraga/image_classification_test/README.md

 - To create the necessary folders and extract the images into a folder, use src/setup_dir.py
 - The model is in src/models.py
 - A function to load the URL-databases is in src/load_data.py
+- The requirements.txt file contains the versions utilized to execute this project in a local environment (fresh virtualenv).
+It is also possible to run the project in the Google Colaboratory notebook "Noventiq_assignment_CV.ipynb", which already has a considerable amount of libraries imported.
+It is recommended to create a virtualenv to execute this project.

 # Disclaimer / Privacy Notice
 - All outputs with images were deleted, for privacy reasons.